microsoft/pxt/common-docs/javascript/sts.md

 * top-level code in a file; The “hello world” program really is just one line - `console.log("Hello world")`
 * lexically-scoped variable declarations via `let` and `const`
 * classes with static and instance fields, methods and constructors; method-like properties (get/set accessors); `new` keyword;
+* interfaces for describing the shape of (record-based) data
 * nested function definitions (with lexical scoping and recursion) and arrow functions
 * generic classes, methods, and functions for code reuse (see below for limitations)
 * namespaces (a form of modules)